elmirk/dialogic/README.md

 In other words, there is the signalling part of the connection in the "SMS Router" project.

+The documentation about each of the protocols can be downloaded via the [following link](https://www.dialogic.com/signaling-and-ss7-components/download/dsi-interface-protocol-stacks).

 ## Dependencies

 This module is dependent on software by Dialogic company (https://www.dialogic.com/).